Hkc1673/userlist-with-react-redux/README.md

 Download projects

-install dependencies with yarn install
+install dependencies with

-and for running project,
+## yarn install

+and run project with
-yarn start
+## yarn start